KomodoPlatform/Documentation.rst.old/docs/source/komodo/create-Komodo-Assetchain.rst

 Secure this Assetchain with Delayed Proof of Work
 =================================================

 Your new chain can be secured via dPOW by the Komodo notary nodes giving it Bitcoin level security.
-The current rate for this is 300 KMD and 800 of the coin per year.
-If you are interested in having a new chain notarized, please contact @siu on the Komodo slack or discord.
+The current rate for this is 300 KMD and 800 of the coin to be secured per year.
+If you are interested in having a new chain notarized, please contact @siu on the Komodo discord.

 .. [credit]

 	Document written by Alright based on previous guides by siu and PTYX.
 Please send any critiques to Alright on matrix, slack or discord.